IbrahimAkhriev/KUBER/materials/01-kubernetes.md

         - containerPort: 8080
 ```

-In this example, we specify the desired number of replicas (3), define a selector to select pods ( labeled "app: my-app") and describe the pod template that will be created if needed.
-In the template, we specify the name of the container, the image used and the port to be opened in the container.
+In this example, we specify the desired number of replicas (3), define a selector to identify Pods labeled `app: my-app`, and describe the Pod template to be created, if necessary.
+The template specifies the name of the container, the image used, and the port to be opened in the container.

-The practice of splitting manifests into different files, showing a step-by-step deployment, is often used.
-For example, you might create a configure map first, then secrets, and then services, etc.
+Splitting manifests into different files to show a step-by-step deployment is a common practice.
+For instance, you might first create a configuration map, then secrets, then services, and so on.